 - You get to choose from a huge number of tutors, which means you can be pickier with your selections.
 You’ll be able to make choices based on fees per hour, location, native language, and other factors.

 - Has tutors for rarer languages that neither Preply or Verbing offer.

-- You can get your writing corrected for free in their notebooks section, find a free language exchange partner, ask questions in their discussion section, among other free learning tools.
+- You can get your writing corrected for free in the Exercise section of the app, find other language learners to connect with, post in the dedicated Questions section, among other free learning tools.

 - Italki doesn’t take a commission on teacher’s trial classes.